JeffWeinell/REEs/visionLoci/notes.md

 # notes
 I used blastn to search for 149 vision loci (149 exons of 142 genes; Schott et al., 2017) in *Ophiophagus hannah*, and found a match for 148 of these.
 The only locus not found in *Ophiophagus* was UNC119, but this was found in *Python*, and therefore probes were designed from *Python* for this gene.

-I initially requested probes for 132 of the 149 loci (132 of 142 genes), and probes could not be designed for 13 of these (0% bait coverage).
+I initially requested probes for 132 of the 149 loci (131 of 142 genes), and probes could not be designed for 13 of these (0% bait coverage).

-Probes were designed for the remaining 119 vision loci.
+Probes were designed for the remaining 119 vision loci (118 genes).

-### Schott et al. (2017) Vision genes not targeted (n=23):
+### Schott et al. (2017) Vision genes not targeted (n=):
 Locus | Reason not included
 ----- | -----
 ACTB | 0% bait coverage